 19th Century Body Mapping Illustration, Dr. Buchanan

 Back in the day, women could be sent to an asylum for postpartum depression, burnout or accusing their husbands of domestic violence.
 That day, sadly, wasn’t too long ago.
 In some cases, it could be yesterday.
-Global victims of all forms of sexual violence and exploitation are still fighting to be heard, seen, protected, vindicated and given equal to help.
+Global victims of all forms of sexual violence and exploitation are still fighting to be heard, seen, protected, vindicated and given equal access to help.
 In America at least, we make fun of survivors.
 Grown ups make fun of other grown ups and it’s called news.
 I refuse to post humiliating memes of survivors, even for educational purposes but a quick google search of some recent, brave whistleblowers will prove my point.
 Our country has the emotional intelligence of a 12 year old boy.

 Of course, there are volumes to say about the long, dark, patriarchal history of psychiatry but if we want to have any hope of healing in this lifetime, I’m gonna speed things up for us.

 In the late 90’s, two white, male, American doctors discovered ten categories of childhood trauma.
 Eureka!
 They were treating college educated, middle class, mostly white, Californians at a fancy weight loss clinic.
 Their patients, despite receiving grade A, top choice healthcare, couldn’t seem to keep the weight off.

 Hey doc, do ya think maybe it’s not about the food?
 I mean, In and Out burgers are delicious but could it be that something’s eating me?

 As it turned out, their health issues could all be traced back to childhood trauma.
 (This is currently considered the public health equivalent of rocket science.
 Some of us are painfully unimpressed.)
 The two, white male doctors went on to test their theory and discovered that ACE’s or Adverse Childhood Experiences are inextricably linked to physical, mental, social and emotional health in adulthood.